cheilman/carapace/docs/Host-Config.md

 Some locations (Amazon, Meta) don't allow installing go modules/binaries from github.
 If this flag is set this will skip installing any go utilities.  :sadface:

+### support_manual_go_install

+If we can't determine a supported pre-installed `go` version, and this file exists, then we will attempt to download `go` from the official Google repository and install it locally.

+If this fails, or this file does not exist, then we may end up with no `go` installation.

 ### sysdash

 Defines environment variables that control [sysdash](https://github.com/cheilman/sysdash) configuration.
 Eventually these lines will be loaded as environment variables, but currently it just is directly sourced.